 With so many options to choose from, nailing down the right one is no easy feat.
 To make things easier, we've rounded up a few restaurant credit cards that we think represent the cream of the crop.

 The card comes with an introductory annual fee of $0 the first year, then $95.
 If you regularly travel overseas, you won't have to worry about paying foreign transaction fees with this card (it has a $0 foreign transaction fee).
 Otherwise, all that dining at French cafes would add up much too fast (many cards charge a fee around 3% on every purchase made outside the U.S.).

 In terms of how the annual fee compares, you're going to pay quite a bit more per year compared to the Sapphire Preferred card.
-The annual fee is $195, although you do get the first year to try it out before the fee kicks in.
+The annual fee is $195, although you do get a $0 intro annual fee for the first year.
 Since it's a charge card, there's no interest, but you'll have to pay the bill in full each month.
 That's something to keep in mind if you prefer the flexibility of being able to carry a balance from time to time.

 If you want to avoid the annual fee:

 As far as the cost goes, there's no annual fee or foreign transaction fees.
 You won't get an upfront bonus with this card, but Discover will match all the cash back you earned at the end of your first year as a cardholder to thank you for opening a new account (for new cardholders only).

 Whether you eat out often out of necessity (who has time to cook at home these days?), you’re usually dining out on the road for business, or you just love to go to restaurants and try new dishes, a restaurant credit card may be a fitting addition to your wallet.
 You could use it mostly for dining out or you may find it useful for everyday purchases as well.